helm/helm/README.md

 * [Replicated Service](types/replicatedservice/v1)
 * [Redis](types/redis/v1)

-As you can see, types live in ordinary Github repositories.
+Types live in ordinary Github repositories.
 This repository is a DM type registry.

-You can also use DM to deploy simple templates that use existing types, such as:
+You can also use DM to deploy simple templates that use types, such as:

 * [Guestbook](examples/guestbook/guestbook.yaml)
 * [Deployment Manager](examples/bootstrap/bootstrap.yaml)

-As you can see, a template is just a `YAML` file that supplies parameters to instantiate types.
+A template is just a `YAML` file that supplies parameters.
 (Yes, you're reading that second example correctly.
 It uses DM to deploy itself.
-See [examples/bootstrap/README.md](examples/bootstrap/README.md) for more information)
+See [examples/bootstrap/README.md](examples/bootstrap/README.md) for more information.)

-DM runs server side, on your Kubernetes cluster, so it can tell you what types you've instantiated in the cluster, and even what resources comprise a given instance.
+DM runs server side, in your Kubernetes cluster, so it can tell you what types you've instantiated there, and even what instances you've created of a given type.
 So, you can ask questions like:

 * Show me all the Redis slaves running in this cluster.
 * Show me all the resources used by Redis.